Kizhan96/Vagabond/server/README.md

-# Server Application Documentation
+# Vagabond Server

 ## Overview

-The server application is designed to handle client connections, manage user authentication, facilitate chat and voice communication, and store message history.
+The Vagabond server handles client connections, manages user authentication, facilitates chat and voice communication, and stores message history.
 It operates as a central hub for multiple clients, ensuring secure and efficient communication.

 ## Features